gatsbyjs/gatsby/docs/docs/hosting-on-netlify.md

 To create a production build, use Gatsby build
 ```

-For the production build, we will need to run `gatsby build` command and Gatsby will generate our production site under `public` folder, it will contain css, js, images and html files.
+For the production build, we will need to run `npm run build` command and Gatsby will generate our production site under `public` folder, it will contain css, js, images and html files.

 ```shell
 gatsby build